Docs/CMS Integrations/Shopify Integration

 1. An article in your iContentForge project moves to the Ready status.

-2. iContentForge uses the Shopify API to create a new article draft within your selected blog.
+2. iContentForge uses the Shopify Admin API (2025-01) to create a new article in your selected blog.

-3. The article's HTML content, title, SEO title, and meta description are transferred.
+3. The article's HTML content, title, summary, cover image, and tags are transferred.

-4. The article is immediately published to your Shopify blog (unless you are using Drip Feed, which controls the timing).
+5. The article is immediately published to your Shopify blog.

 You can view and manage all published articles directly within your Shopify Admin under Online Store > Blog posts.